Krakaw/wallet-decoder/README.md

 # Tari Wallet Decoder

-A WebAssembly-based tool for decoding Tari wallet addresses.
+A WebAssembly-based tool for decoding Tari wallet addresses and managing Tari wallets.
 This project provides both web and Node.js examples of how to use the decoder.

+## Features

+- Generate new Tari wallets
+- Load existing wallets from seed phrases
+- Decode Tari addresses
+- Support for multiple networks (mainnet, nextnet, esmeralda)
+- Password protection for wallets

 ## Building